seanorama/masterclass/security-advanced/README.md

 ```
 hbase> create 'sales', 'cf'
 ```
-- In Ranger, click on 'Audit' to open the Audits page and filter by 'Service Type' = 'HBASE'
+- In Ranger, click on 'Audit' to open the Audits page and filter by:
   - Service Type: `HBASE`
+  - Resource Name: `sales`

 - Here you can see the request by sales1 was allowed but hr1 was denied

 ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ranger-audit-HBASE-summary.png)